Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 The default is `'uncompressed'`.

-If an option is specified on a column that is not of an applicable type or is specified with an invalid value, an error is raised.
+If an option is specified on a column that is not an applicable type or is specified with an invalid value, an error is raised.

 **Note:** A future version will provide additional parameters, some of which may replace the `columnOptions` parameter.

 _Limitations_

-- The Parquet outputter does not support user-defined types nor the built-in complex types.
+- The Parquet outputter does not support user-defined types nor built-in complex types.
 Please convert them to `byte[]` or string if possible before outputting.
 - The Parquet outputter does not support `guid` nor `char` data types.
 Please convert them to `string` before outputting.

 _Best Practice Guidance_

 Currently, a Parquet file is not written in parallel by the Parquet outputter.
-That means that large Parquet files may take a long time to write.
+That means large Parquet files may take a long time to write.
 Thus, we recommend that the `OUTPUT` statement generates a set of files using the `OUTPUT` file set feature.
 See Example 3 for the current limited support for generating multiple files.
 The [OUTPUT file set feature](#data-driven-output-partitioning-with-output-fileset-is-in-private-preview) in private preview can partition the rowset into many Parquet files based on column values in the rowset.

 _Examples_